BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-11/SubmissionFile.md

 alert tcp $EXTERNAL_NET any -> $HOME_NET 5800:5820 (msg:"ET SCAN Potential VNC Scan 5800-5820"; flags:S,12; threshold: type both, track by_src, count 5, seconds 60; reference:url,doc.emergingthreats.net/2002910; classtype:attempted-recon; sid:2002910; rev:5; metadata:created_at 2010_07_30, updated_at 2010_07_30;)
 ```

-1. Break down the Sort Rule header and explain what is happening.
+1. Break down the Snort Rule header and explain what is happening.

    Answer: This is a snort rule to document and alert the snort user of any external network attempting to scan ports between 5800 - 5820